KeeganMyers/emacs-setup/README.md

 The Makefile
 ------------
 The make file has a few rules to help with the installation of the python modules that Elpy depends on.
 Only rope has a separate version for Python 3.x.
+It's important to instal readline with easy_install.
+If you get a crash on start up with ```M-x elpy-shell-switch-to-shell``` readline is quite possibly the problem.
+Also, keep an eye on the install paths on OS X. Things don't always go where PATH can find them.

 __Makefile Rules__
 * __elpy__ Installs the Python parts of